|Hail Snow Rain Fire $4–$15 per sq ft|

 |Hail Snow Rain Fire $4 – $15 per sq ft|

 When it comes to metal roofing, a copper roof is top-of-the-line.
 It’s durability and aesthetic appeal is unmatched.
-A natural metal product, copper is neither coated nor painted because it weathers without corroding.
-Copper roofs are installed unfinished and acquire a protective green patina with age.
-The most famous example of this is the Statue of Liberty, which is primarily made of copper, but has patinaed over the years because of its exposure to the elements.
+Copper is neither coated nor painted because it weathers without corroding.
+Copper roofs are installed unfinished and acquire a protective green patina with age (like the Statue of Liberty.)

 When properly designed and installed, a copper roof provides an economical, long-term roofing solution.
 Its low life cycle costs are attributable to the low maintenance, long life, and salvage value of copper.
-In recent years, new tools and installation methods have been introduced that aid in the quick, proper, and economical installation of copper roofs.
-Any higher initial costs–plan for 2-3 times more expensive than traditional metal roofing– for copper roofing are typically offset by low-to-no maintenance costs over the life of your home.
+In recent years, new tools and roofing installation methods have been introduced that aid in the quick, proper, and economical installation of copper roofs.
+Any initial roofing costs (plan for 2-3 times more expensive than traditional metal roofing) for copper roofing are typically offset by low-to-no maintenance costs over the life of your home.
 Conservatively, though, copper costs around $4-$15 per square foot.

 Additionally, investing in copper roofing will increase the resale value of your home.
 Across the country, homeowners who invest in metal roofing get an average ROI of 85.9%.
 Metal roofing can also lower your insurance rates because of its fire resistance, especially in states like Texas and California that are vulnerable to wildfires.

 Unlike many other metal roofing materials, copper requires no painting or finishing.
 Copper roofs have the potential to expand and contract during weather changes which can cause the fasteners to become loose and require repair but this isn’t a major concern and is an easy fix even when it comes up.

 Cleaning Copper Roofing: